 La Boca Buenos Aires sounds familiar to everyone.
 For the colorful streets, the history of tango or just the football team Boca Juniors.
 It is one of the most talked-about neighborhoods in Buenos Aires.
-We give you all the information: the history, what to do in La Boca and is La Boca safe for you?
+I give you all the information: the history, what to do in La Boca and is La Boca safe for you?

 The history of La Boca, Buenos Aires